This article contains affiliate links. SetupRanked earns a commission on qualifying purchases at no extra cost to you.

 The U2723QE is the benchmark for remote developer monitors in 2026.
 Its IPS Black panel delivers contrast ratios closer to VA panels while keeping the wide viewing angles and color accuracy IPS is known for.
 At 27 inches and 4K, the pixel density is high enough that code at any practical font size is razor sharp without needing OS-level display scaling.

-The connectivity package is the real differentiator for remote workers.
+The connectivity package is the real differentiator.
 The 90W USB-C port handles most MacBook Pro models and high-end Windows laptops at full charging speed.
-The built-in USB hub adds four downstream USB-A ports and one USB-C. An Ethernet port rounds it out — you can connect a laptop to the monitor with one cable and get power, video, USB for keyboard and mouse, and a wired network connection simultaneously.
-For anyone working from home where network reliability matters for video calls and git operations, that single-cable Ethernet option is genuinely useful.
+The built-in USB hub adds four downstream USB-A ports and one USB-C. An Ethernet port rounds it out — one cable gets you power, video, USB for keyboard and mouse, and a wired network connection.
+For remote work where network reliability matters for video calls and git operations, that Ethernet option is genuinely useful.

 Color accuracy is factory verified with a Delta E under 2 across the sRGB and Rec.709 color spaces.
 For coding purposes, that means terminal themes, syntax highlighting schemes, and UI prototypes look exactly as designed.
 The monitor ships with a calibration report.